joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/08/world/australia/travel-52-places-you-love.html?searchResultPosition=2

 **N.F.L.
 Postpones More Games Because of Positive Coronavirus Tests**\
 `For the second consecutive week, the league had to move games, including another postponement for the Tennessee Titans, who have the league’s biggest outbreak.
-The Patriots also faced a second rescheduling.`\
+The Patriots also had a second rescheduling.`\
 https://nytimes.com/2020/10/08/sports/football/nfl-postpones-titans-coronavirus-patriots.html?searchResultPosition=3

 **Facebook and the Group That Planned to Kidnap Gretchen Whitmer**\